Threat Modeling Fundamentals & Methodology

 Compliance Framework Control ID Required Threat Model Artifact Engineering Validation Step

-ISO 27001 A.8.12 Data classification matrix DLP rule validation
+ISO 27001 A.8.12 Data classification matrix DLP rule validation in staging

-System Decomposition & Data Flow Analysis
+System Decomposition & Architecture

 import yaml